 There is no charge to participate in the program.
 If you are a Veteran White Card holder you may need to pay for any treatment, as part of your Care Plan, not related to an accepted condition on your card or funded under NLHC or PAMT.Back to top

 - You may not be eligible for the program if you:

-- living in a Residential Aged Care Facility,
+- are living in a Residential Aged Care Facility

-- your condition is considered terminal (at the time of enrolment), or
+- have a condition that is considered terminal (at the time of enrolment), or

-- you have a Veteran White Card without an accepted mental health condition.
+- have a Veteran White Card without an accepted mental health condition.